English

 About Hongo Hikawa Shrine

-Hongo Hikawa Shrine offers unique services such as a prayer for pets (animals), seasonal Shinto goshuin (visiting certificate) and bon-odori summer festivals.
-We also have a variety of omamori (amulets) for your personal needs and wishes.
-We will be happy to provide detailed information regarding Hongo Hikawa Shrine and Shinto as a religion, culture and tradition of Japan.
+Hongo Hikawa Shrine offers various services such as a Shinto ritual prayer/blessing by a priest (by appointment only), seasonal Shinto goshuin (visiting certificate) and bon-odori summer festivals.
+We also have a variety of omamori (amulets) for your personal needs and wishes and omikuji (fortune slips).

 < Home